 The file btest.c allows you to evaluate the functional correctness of your code.
 The file README contains additional documentation about btest.
-Use the command make btest to generate the test code and run it with the command ./btest.
+Use the command: make btest to generate the test code and run it with the command: ./btest.
 The file dlc is a compiled binary that you can use to check your solutions for compliance with the coding rules.
+(NOTE: dlc is used by the auto grader, so be sure to check your solution file prior to submission).
 The remaining files are used to build btest.

-Looking at the file bits.c you'll notice a C structure team into which you should insert the requested identifying information about the one or two individuals comprising your programming team.
+Looking at the file bits.c you'll notice a C structure team into which you should insert the requested identifying information about the individuals comprising your programming team.
 Do this right away so you don't forget.